mzazon/awesome-cloud-projects/aws/operational-analytics-cloudwatch-insights/operational-analytics-cloudwatch-insights.md

        sleep 2
    done

-   # Wait for logs to be available
+   # Wait for logs to be indexed and available for Insights queries
-   echo "⏳ Waiting for logs to be available..." sleep 30
+   echo "⏳ Waiting for logs to be indexed and available for Insights queries..." sleep 60

    echo "✅ Sample log data generated"
    ```